Voted in the top 3 of Hipcamp's Best in Indiana for 2022!

 A small creek runs through the farm.
 Great for wading.

-Alpacas, cats (and sometimes kittens), dogs, goats and a horse!
+Alpacas, cats (and sometimes kittens), dogs, and goats!

 If you stayed here and have some insider info for us, let us know!